 (See also: David Leeming (2001), A Dictionary of Asian Mythology, Oxford University Press, page 67 and TA Gopinatha Rao (1993), Elements of Hindu iconography, Vol 2, Motilal Banarsidass,Â pages 334-335)

 The Shiva Linga Shaligram is one of the most distinctive Shaligrams and typically appears as a round, smooth shila containing a central conical spiral, which can be black, gold, or with white markings (see photo 1).

 The variant of this Shaligram also appears as a columnar formation of black shale with a slightly segmented conical shape emerging wholly or partially from the top of the shila (see photo 2).

 This Shaligram is primarily associated with Shiva Linga worship and is therefore mainly sought after by Shaiva devotees.
 However, many Vaishnavas (such as Smartas) include the Shiva Linga Shaligram in their home practices in order to bestow blessings for meditation, protection, strength, and for normalizing a troubled family life.

-Vedic References: Shivling Shaligrams are part of many local and regional Shaligram practices.
-While they are not mentioned by name in the Vedas, many devotees consider Shivling Shaligrams to be a part of the Harihara category of Shaligrams.
+References: Shivling Shaligrams are part of many local and regional Shaligram practices.
+While they are not mentioned by that name in the Puranas, many devotees consider Shivling Shaligrams to be a part of the Harihara category of Shaligrams.